Still's Disease (Systemic-Onset Juvenile Idiopathic Arthritis)

 What is Still's disease?

 Still's disease, a disorder featuring inflammation, is characterized by high spiking fevers, salmon-colored rash that comes and goes, and arthritis.
+Still's disease is also referred to as systemic-onset juvenile idiopathic arthritis.
 Still's disease was first described in children, but it is now known to occur, much less commonly, in adults (in whom it is referred to as adult-onset Still's disease or AOSD).
+Still's disease is named after the English physician Sir George F. Still (1861-1941).

 Get the latest treatment options